Are you wondering what to wear for Iceland in April?

 Nothing ruins a day as fast as cold and wet feet.

-You’ll want to be wearing waterproof outdoor trousers over your regular ones.
+You’ll want to be wearing water-resistant outdoor trousers over your regular ones.

 Of course, it’s important to keep your legs dry, but the pants are mainly for the wind.